kubeshop/monokle/README.md

 - Fork/Clone the repo and make sure you can run it as shown above
 - Check out the [architecture.md](docs/architecture.md) document to get a high-level understanding of how Monokle works
-- Check out open [issues](https://github.com/kubeshop/monokle/issues) and get in touch with the team by starting a [discussion]() on what you want to help with - or open an issue of your own that you would like to contribute to the project.
+- Check out the Roadmap above and open [issues](https://github.com/kubeshop/monokle/issues) here on GitHub
+- Get in touch with the team by starting a [discussion]() on what you want to help with - or open an issue of your own that you would like to contribute to the project.
 - Fly like the wind!